Higher-form and (non-)St\"uckelberg symmetries in non-equilibrium systems: Higher-form symmetries and the coset construction

 As a simple example, we construct the action for pure Yang-Mills in $3+1$ dimensions using this new, higher-form coset construction.
 We consider the zero-temperature, $T=0$, case, meaning there is only one copy of the fields.
 To construct an action with a higher-form symmetry, we must define the Wilson loops.
 Let $t_a$ be the generators of a compact Lie group $G$ such that

 where ${f_{ab}}^c$ are the structure constants.
 We define the Wilson loop by

 where $C$ is a closed path, $q$ is the charge of the Wilson loop, and $A \equiv A^a_\mu dx^\mu t^a$.
-For Yang-Mills theory, we take $G=SU(N)$; then we will have a global $\mathbb Z_n$ one-form symmetry~\cite{Harlow:2018tng}.
-Letting $S$ be a two-dimensional surface with $\partial S=C$, define the Maurer-Cartan two-form $\Omega_2$ implicitly by
+For Yang-Mills theory, we take $G=SU(N)$; then we will have a global $\mathbb Z_n$ one-form symmetry~\cite{Harlow:2018tng}.\footnote{Ordinarily, the coset construction cannot be used when the symmetry group is discrete as there are no Goldstone modes.
+There is no guarantee that naïvely applying the coset construction to this case should work, but we will nevertheless proceed and find that everything works out.
+We should note, however, that unlike the abelian case, the gauge field $A$ does not have the interpretation as a Goldstone as no continuous symmetry is spontaneously broken.
+These remarks apply equally to the next example in which we consider Chern Simons theory.} Letting $S$ be a two-dimensional surface with $\partial S=C$, define the Maurer-Cartan two-form $\Omega_2$ implicitly by

 Taking $S$ infinitesimal, we can expand both sides of the above equation to find

 Using Stoke's theorem, the r.h.s. can be simplified to yield

 indicating that $\Omega_2 = i q (dA+i q A\wedge A)$.
 Recognize $F\equiv dA+iqA\wedge A$ as the field strength tensor for Yang-Mills theory.
 At leading order in the derivative expansion, there is only one term that is invariant under the global higher-form symmetry, namely